Vyral/base-template/_drafts/q-how-can-you-save-the-world.md

 youtube_code: 53Wgmsa3-bs
 ---

-{% include youtube.html %}June is World Pollinator Month and a great time to plant some flowers.
+{% include youtube.html %}<center>June is World Pollinator Month and a great time to plant some flowers.</center>

 When we were younger, most of us were very idealistic and set out to change the world.
 Now, with a few miles under our belts and maybe a bit more cynicism about our ability to change anything, **there is still something that every one of us can do right now to make an absolute positive change in our world.**